 The aim is to become a company in which female employees are able to work while feeling their growth through work and developing their skills to their full potential.
 The Company also provides support to ensure they are proud of working to that end and are able to develop their careers.
 [Specific Initiative]

-- Regular issuance of career profile articles by female management The Company delivers information on diversified career paths through provision of various factors such as work experience, ways of balancing work and family and how to overcome difficult situations. - Holding of various exchange meetings In order for female employees to reduce worries and anxieties about their careers and establish a network, the Company provides female employees with similar backgrounds with opportunities to discuss one another including listening to personal experience stories of their senior employees. - Dispatching for external trainings In order to develop the skills of female employees and promote their growth, the Company continuously dispatches them for external trainings. - Operational improvement activities by female employees Since the fiscal year 2016, the Company has worked on operational improvement activities by female employees in sales offices and plant divisions, and has carried out activities to promote awareness reform for problem-solving operations. - Management: an employee grade equivalent to managerial personnel.
+- Holding career seminars Seminars aimed at having the participants plan a (medium- to long-term) career ahead, helping them foster consciousness and awareness of their careers, by providing opportunities for dialogue with management members who are able to talk about the future. - Holding of various exchange meetings In order for female employees to reduce worries and anxieties about their careers and establish a network, the Company provides female employees with similar backgrounds with opportunities to discuss one another including listening to personal experience stories of their senior employees. - Career presentations by senior employees The Company periodically publishes feature articles on job experiences written by senior female employees to serve as reference for female employees in considering their careers. - Dispatching for external trainings In order to develop the skills of female employees and promote their growth, the Company continuously dispatches them for external trainings.